Phoenix-Protocol-Group/phoenix-contracts/contracts/multihop/README.md

 **params:**

-* operations: A list of `Swap` structs, each holding the addresses of the asked and offer assets
+* operations: `Vec<Swap>` holding the addresses of the asked and offer assets
-* amount: The amount that should be swapped
+* amount: `i128` value representing the amount that should be swapped

 **return type:**
 `SimulateReverseSwapResponse` containing the details of the same swap but in reverse